- Home Performance Retrofits

 - If you want the radon vent pipes and fan (typically 4inch pipes) surface mounted on the outside of your house, or if you want to conceal the pipes up through interior walls for aesthetic considerations.

 - How quiet you want your system to be.

-- If you want to design a system that minimizes the electric consumption from the fan
+- If you want to design a system that minimizes the electric consumption of the fan.

 - Houses with accessible attics and full crawlspaces tend to cost less to mitigate than slab on grade houses and houses with no attic space.

-- How difficult it is to run a dedicated electric circuit to wire the radon fan (for some houses a dedicate circuit is already available, for others it requires running a new electric wire from the panel to the fan)
+- How difficult it is to run a dedicated electric circuit to wire the radon fan (for some houses a dedicated circuit is already available, for others it requires running a new electric wire from the panel to the fan).

 Are we the right company for your home?